 Do you find that your Brooklyn home has low water pressure and it affects more than one room, or multiple plumbing fixtures?
 Should you rule out faulty indoor plumbing?
 Do you have rusty or dirty brown water coming out of your sinks?
 Your Brooklyn water main is how the water is transported from the municipality to the plumbing inside your home.
 If it’s leaking or has a crack, the pressure inside the water line can be dramatically reduced.
-Knowing how to determine if there is a leak on your Brooklyn water main, or if it is an inside plumbing issue, is critical to know when a water main repair is needed and when to call Balkan Plumbing.
+Knowing how to determine if there is a leak on your Brooklyn water main, or if it is an inside plumbing issue, is critical to know when a water main repair is needed and when to call Balkan Sewer And Water Main.

 Just like your drain pipes, your water main line can corrode or crack, causing water to leak out.
 The water inside the water main is pressurized, so a leak or crack reduces the pressure inside the line and eventually throughout your home.
 Of course when inside plumbing leaks it is readily visible, and usually only affects a plumbing fixture or two.
 But unlike inside plumbing, a leaking water main can be hard to detect because it’s buried underground and is not visible.